 Insignificant purple flower spikes may appear.
 Pinch them off because they detract from the foliage and can cause the plant to deteriorate after blooming.

 Shed some light.
 Leaves may revert to solid-green in low light.
-Put your plant where it'll get plenty of light, but out of direct sun.
+Put Polka Dot Plant where it'll get plenty of light, but out of direct sun.
 Filtered light from a south- or west-facing window will give it the light it needs.
 If you move your plant outdoors for the summer, keep it fully shaded from hot sun, which can cause leaves to curl up and develop brown scorch marks.

 Keep up the humidity.
 If relative humidity drops below 50%, use a humidity tray or room humidifier to increase the moisture in the air.
 Grouping plants also helps to maintain the humidity around them.
 A terrarium is an ideal home for this humidity-loving plant, where it will add eye-catching color among green foliage plants.